carnuare/phpProj/readme.md

 To run the end2end test run: (in src/tests/puppeteer) node example.js

-Please make sure that the application is running before executing the tests.
+Please make sure that the application is running locally before executing the e2e tests.

 # VISIT THE DEPLOYED APP